 Here are some popular forms of cybersecurity technology:

 Artificial Intelligence (AI) and Machine Learning (ML).
-The newest cyber tools use behavior analytics to stop bad actors in their tracks and prevent intellectual property and sensitive data from falling into the wrong hands.
+The newest cyber tools use behavior analytics to stop bad actors in their tracks and prevent sensitive data from falling into the wrong hands.
 These end-to-end analytics work across data environments to identify and stop threats to network traffic, files and devices, leveraging user behavior analytics that get smarter over time.
-AI and ML can now provide complete visibility into user behavior for proactive threat detection, real-time threat assessment and risk management.
+AI and ML provide complete visibility for proactive threat detection, real-time threat assessment and risk management.

 Intrusion detection and prevention systems.
-Known as IDS and IPS tools, these can help IT staff identify and protect their wired and wireless networks against several security threat types.
-These technologies, like other network security tools, have become more popular as government networks have grown in complexity.
-Both IDS and IPS solutions detect threat activity in the form of malware, spyware, viruses, worms and other attack types, as well as threats posed by policy violations.
-IDS tools monitor and detect suspicious activity; IPS tools perform active, in-line monitoring and can prevent attacks by known and unknown sources.
-Both tool types can identify and classify attack types, improving overall computer security.
+Known as IDS and IPS tools, these help IT staff identify and protect networks against several security threats and have become more popular as government networks have grown in complexity.
+Both IDS and IPS solutions detect threats in the form of malware, spyware, viruses, worms and other attack types, as well as threats posed by policy violations.
+IDS tools monitor and detect suspicious activity; IPS tools perform active, in-line monitoring to prevent attacks by known and unknown sources.
+Both tool types identify and classify attack types, improving overall security.

 Anti-malware.
 Anti-malware tools help administrators identify, block and remove malware.
 Malware’s primary purpose is to look for network vulnerability, especially in security defenses, operating systems, browsers, applications and popular targets such as Adobe Flash, Acrobat and Reader.
 Best practices call for a multipronged defense that might also include IP blacklisting, data loss prevention tools, anti-virus and anti-spyware software, web browsing policies, egress filtering and outbound-traffic proxies.

 Mobile device management.
 Also called MDM, these solutions allow administrators to remotely monitor and control security configurations on mobile devices.
-This allows employees to work remotely on agency-approved devices, but leadership can know these devices are secure since they can manage them at all times.
+This enables employees to work remotely on agency-approved devices, with leadership knowing these devices are secure because they are always managed.

 Network access control.
 These products enforce security policy by granting only policy-compliant devices access to network assets.
-They handle authentication and authorization functions and can control the data that specific users access, ensuring that users meet a certain safety standard before they can access any information.
+They handle authentication and authorization functions and control user specific data, ensuring that users meet a certain safety standard before they can access information.

 Next-generation firewalls.
 The technology beyond the traditional firewalls has expanded.
 Next-generation firewalls provide enhanced network security services, including application visibility and control, along with web security essentials.

 Authentication and authorization.
 Traditional directory-based services authenticate users and grant access based on authorization rules.
-Newer identity-based security technology uses methods such as digital certificates and public key infrastructure solutions that provide an extra layer of security on top.
+Newer identity-based security technology use methods such as digital certificates and public key infrastructure — solutions that provide an extra layer of security.

 The NITAAC Difference

-With technology constantly evolving, Cybersecurity threats become more and more of a concern.
-Cyber criminals are constantly developing new ways to attack systems and the agencies that host them.
-NITAAC offers an array of Best in Class cybersecurity services and solutions through our GWACs.
-The CIO-SP3 and CIO-SP3 Small Business GWACs, in particular, have specific Task Areas where you can fulfill the need for cybersecurity solutions, such as Task Area One (IT Services for Biomedical Research, Health Sciences and Healthcare), Task Area Three (Imaging) and Task Area Seven (Critical Infrastructure and Information Assurance).
+As technology continues to evolve, cyber threats evolve along with it.
+Cyber criminals look for new ways to attack systems and agencies.
+NITAAC offers an array of cybersecurity services and solutions through our Best in Class GWACs.
+The CIO-SP3 and CIO-SP3 Small Business GWACs have Task Areas specific to cybersecurity, such as Task Area One (IT Services for Biomedical Research, Health Sciences and Healthcare), Task Area Three (Imaging) and Task Area Seven (Critical Infrastructure and Information Assurance).

-This is not the case at NITAAC.
-Since we regularly do these types of procurements we know the different prices other government agencies can get and can negotiate on your behalf.
+This isn’t the case at NITAAC.
+We regularly do cyber procurements, know the prices other government agencies are getting and efficiently negotiate on your behalf.
 We know how to mitigate risks by assessing service agreements that best serve your agency.
-Armed with both knowledge and our GWACs, we can procure technology in a shorter time frame, helping you achieve your mission faster, more effectively and more securely.
+Armed with both knowledge and our GWACs, we can procure better technology in a shorter time frame, helping you achieve your mission faster, more effectively and more securely.

-Our goal is to help our government partners get their information technology solutions and services in an expedited timeframe at a competitive price that is typically lower than in-house contracting offices.
+Our goal is to help government partners get cyber tools, solutions and services in an expedited timeframe, at a competitive price, with less risk than is typical with in-house contracting offices.

-Cybersecurity has proven to be a necessary investment for government agencies.
+Cybersecurity is a necessary investment for government agencies.
 Technology has provided new ways for government agencies to work, interact with citizens and improve overall operations.
-NITAAC has the right cybersecurity solutions in place to ensure agencies can accomplish their missions, knowing their people, data and networks are safe and secure.
+NITAAC has the right Contracting Officers and solutions in place to ensure agencies can accomplish their missions, knowing their people, data and networks are safe and secure.